 Steak with Porcini Mushroom Gravy

 For Foodie Extravaganza this month, we are getting our group together with a celebration of mushroom recipes, all in honor of national Mushroom Month, hosted by Wendy Klik of A Day in the Life on the Farm.
 As our hostess, she chose this as the food holiday we would blog as a theme.
 I couldn’t agree more with her choice!

-This particular recipe has been tucked away in my files now (you are asking “What’s this files she is talking about?”)
+This particular recipe has been tucked away in my files for awhile (you are asking “What’s this files she is talking about?”).
 Well, it’s the recipes I make that I haven’t had time to blog just yet.
 Apparently, I can come up with ten times as many recipes as I have time to post.
 It’s all that time consuming mumbo jumbo like SEO that get in the way of pure cooking art.

+Steak with Porcini Mushroom Gravy